abbybegashaw/ProgrammingIntro/README.md

 # ProgrammingIntro

-This is introduction to programming labs
+This is an introduction to Programming and Problem Solving I. This is the foundations of programming.
+It focuses on problem solving with examples using Java.